hazelgrove/phi/2-type-aliases/2-type-aliases.md

 ### Semantics
 The static semantics of this expression is that type variable `t` will be classified as `S(type)` in the type variable context.
 The result is `t` will be definitionally equivalent to `type` in expression `e`.

-## Type-Level Language
-### Type Variables
-TODO: propose the change to UHTyp.t (make sure you consider invalid type variables)

-    TODO: writing down the kinding rules for kind inconsistencies and invalid type variables

-TODO: propose the change to HTyp.t (see polymorphism branch, Charles Chamberlain)
-TODO: how will Action module change

 ## Pattern Language
 The pattern language will not change.